Guidelines for management of change for process safety

 When enforcing the PSM Standard, OSHA Compliance Safety and Health Officer (CSHOs) may issue citations for a violation of the PSM Standard whenever an employer has made a change or is in the process of making a change to process chemicals, technology, equipment, procedures, and facilities, without having established written procedures to manage the change.

 Automating your MOC processes with software solutions can significantly help streamline and standardize your companies’ organizational changes.
+It’s essential that your written MOC procedures address the following considerations before any change:

 For an effective MOC system, employers should:

-• Inform and train employees involved in operating a process, performing maintenance, and contract employees whose job tasks will be affected by a change in the process.
+- Train employees whose job tasks will be affected by a change in the process.
 They must be informed and trained on the change before the process start-up or affected by the process.

-• Define the MOC roles and responsibilities of various types of facility personnel
+- Define the MOC roles and responsibilities of various types of facility personnel.

-• Ensure MOC reviews are completed by qualified personnel and specify reviewer qualifications
+- Ensure MOC reviews are completed by qualified personnel and specify reviewer qualifications.

-• Keep a running summary log of all MOC reviews
+- Keep a running summary log of all MOC reviews.

-• Establish and collect data on MOC performance indicators
+- Establish and collect data on MOC performance indicators.